EMOTIONAL STATES of individuals with Alzheimer’s are profoundly influenced by Caregivers. Learn how.

-The findings of this study are published in the September 2014 issue of the journal, Cognitive and Behavioral Neurology.
+The findings of this study are published in the journal, Cognitive and Behavioral Neurology.

 UI researchers showed individuals with Alzheimer’s disease clips of sad and happy movies.
 The patients experienced sustained states of sadness and happiness despite not being able to remember the movies.